tobyhodges/fair-research-software/episodes/00-introduction.md

 exercises: 0
 ---

+## Jargon busting
+Before we start with the course, below we cover the terminology and explain terms, phrases, and concepts associated with software development in reproducible research that we will use in this course.

+* Reproducible
+* FAIR - an acronym that stands for Findable, Accessible, Interoperable, and Reusable
+* Sustainable

+TODO ...

-## What is and why do reproducible research?
+## Why do reproducible research?

 Scientific transparency and rigor are key factors in research.
 Scientific methodology and results need to be published openly and replicated and confirmed by several independent parties.